-Best USB Wall Charger of 2020
+Best USB Wall Charger

 If you are searching for a top-tier USB power adapter that just about does it all, then we highly recommend the Aukey PA-D1 30W PD.
 This charger has some impressive power output abilities, able to output a maximum of 30 watts.
 It has both a USB-C and a USB-A port, giving you plenty of flexibility when it comes to charging different devices and using different cables.
 This charger is also compatible with the USB Power Delivery 3.0 standard, allowing you to charge larger devices at higher voltages and current than a typical USB port.
 This ensures you can get your electronics charged as quickly as they allow.
 It's also a relatively compact charging solution, featuring a foldable plug.